tanghao-xiaomi/docs/en/device_dev_guide/kernel/inter_processor_communication/RPMsg/RPMsg_Clock.md

 ```

 Operation process:

-- Client-side request forwarding: The function implementation in `g_clk_rpmsg_ops` forwards the request to the server side.
+- Client-side request forwarding:

+    The function implementation in `g_clk_rpmsg_ops` forwards the request to the server side.
 The forwarding target is determined by the `cpuname` string in the clock source name.

-- Server-side request processing: The server side completes the actual function call and returns the result to the client side.
+- Server-side request processing:

+    The server side completes the actual function call and returns the result to the client side.

-### 2. Processing Flow for Enabling Clock
+### 2. Clock Enable Process

 For example, the `clk_rpmsg_enable` function sends a `CLK_RPMSG_ENABLE` request to the server side.
 The following is the implementation of the `clk_rpmsg_enable` function, which is responsible for forwarding the request to enable the clock from the client side to the server side: